mrvn/RaspberryPi-baremetal/README.md

 Each example builds some object files, links them into a *.elf file and creates a bootable *.img file from that.
 The *.img file you can copy to your SD card to try it.
-The first few example are build in multiple flavours for the different Rapsberry Pi models and you have to choose the one for your Rapsberry Pi.
+The first few example are build in multiple flavors for the different Raspberry Pi models and you have to choose the one for your Raspberry Pi.
 If you pick the wrong one nothing bad will happen but they also just wont work.
 After the auto-detect example everything will detect which Raspberry Pi model is being used automatically (that I know of at the time of writing).